-But for all their merits we still have to ask ourselves: Are their worth it?
+But for all their merits, we still have to ask ourselves: Are they worth it?

 And more importantly: Who are they worth it for?

-One thing that we didn’t mention is that they don’t have the best isolation.
-Now, this is fine, some people prefer it this way, but not everyone will.
-If you’re a runner you’ll definitely appreciate this for the extra safety, but if you’re frequenting a rather loud gym you can throw the rich, detailed sound out the window because you won’t really hear it as well.
+One thing that we didn’t mention is that the PowerBeats 3 don’t have the best isolation.
+Some people prefer it this way, but not everyone does.
+If you’re a runner, you’ll definitely appreciate this for the extra safety, but if you’re frequenting a rather loud gym, you can throw the rich, detailed sound out the window because you won’t really hear it as well.

-And the asking price of $200 itself is a lot, especially given how many little things there are that can ruin them for you, like not finding a proper seal.
+The asking price of $200 itself is also a lot, especially given how many little things there are that can ruin them for you, like not finding a proper seal.
 And this is without even taking into consideration the dubious durability.

-Overall, we’d say that they’re still a great pair of earbuds for running and hitting the gym if you can get them on a discount.
-If not, the PowerBeats 2 are still an excellent pick and even the X2 and X3 JayBirds have a lot to offer at significantly lower prices.
+Overall, we’d say that they’re still a great pair of earbuds for running and hitting the gym if you can get them at a discount.
+If not, the PowerBeats 2 is still an excellent pick, and even the X2 and X3 JayBirds have a lot to offer at significantly lower prices.